EnviroDIY/Arduino-SDI-12/README.md

 All 8MHz AVR boards will also have unresolvable prescaler conflicts with [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial).
 The pre-scaler values needed for the SDI-12 functionality are set in the begin() function and reset to their original values in the end() function.

-## Compatibility Considerations<!-- {#mainpage_compatibility} -->
+## Supported Boards<!-- {#mainpage_supported} -->

+### Tested Boards

+This library has been tested and verified for:

+- Arduino Uno (AtMega328p)
+- EnviroDIY Mayfly (AtMega1284p)
+- Adafruit Feather 32u4 (AtMega32u4, identical to Arduino Leonardo)
+- Seeeduino Mega (AtMega 12850)
-This library has been tested with an Arduino Uno (AtMega328p), EnviroDIY Mayfly (AtMega1284p), Adafruit Feather 32u4 (AtMega32u4, identical to Arduino Leonardo), an Adafruit Feather M0 (SAMD21G18, identical to Arduino Zero), the ESP8266, and the ESP32.
+- Adafruit Feather M0 (SAMD21G18, identical to Arduino Zero)EnviroDIY Stonefly (SAMD51N19A)
-It should also work on an Arduino Mega (AtMega2560), Gemma/AtTiny board, and most other AVR processors running on the Arduino framework.

-The Arduino Due, Arduino 101, and Teensy boards are not supported at this time.
+- Adafruit Feather M0 (SAMD51J19A)
+- Adafruit Feather Huzzah (ESP12S/ESP8266)
+- Adafruit Feather Huzzah32 (ESP-WROOM-32/ESP32)

+### Untested Boards

+Other untested boards that _should_ work:

+- Arduino Mega (AtMega2560)
+- Adafruit Gemma/AtTiny
+- Most other AVR processors
+- Other flavors of ESP8266 and ESP32
+- Arduino framework boards with clock speeds over ~48MHz

+### Unsupported Boards

+These boards are currently unsupported.
 If you are interested in adding support for those boards, please send pull requests.

+- Arduino Due
+- Arduino 101
+- Teensy boards with speeds <48Mhz

+### Usable Pins

 Due to the use of pin change interrupts, not all data pins are available for use with this SDI-12 library.
 Pin availability depends on the micro-controller.
-These pins will work on those processors:

-This library requires the use of pin change interrupts (PCINT).

-Not all Arduino boards have the same pin capabilities.
-The known compatibile pins for common variants are shown below:
+For AVR boards, the ["Bestiary" of the EnableInterrupt library](https://github.com/GreyGnome/EnableInterrupt?tab=readme-ov-file#pin--port-bestiary) is one of the best lists of usable pins.

 **AtMega328p / Arduino Uno:**